Models under which random forests perform badly; consequences for applications: Numerical illustration

-We finish this analysis by determining the correct variable importance in the two-armed random forest.
+We finish this analysis by determining variable importance in the two-armed random forest more correctly.
 In order to do this we note in the first place that the importance of $X_j$ in a predictor $\Pi$ based on $(X_1,\ldots,X_d)$ may, for example, be defined as the number